 The 2021 Trek 920 is a bicycle for devoted cyclists, who either already ride a lot or want to cycle more.
 It’s meant to convey a lot of fun whenever riding some respectable mountain bike single track, speeding it up with roadie friends, or just carrying weeks-worth amounts of groceries inside the panniers without any inconvenient.

-The Trek 920 is undeniably a versatile, strong and good looking bike, with a great potential to give the rider intense enjoyment and extreme satisfaction for many years to come.
+The Trek 920 is undeniably a versatile, strong, and good-looking bike, with a great potential to give the rider intense enjoyment and extreme satisfaction for many years to come.

-Since the very beginning, the objective of Trek was to lead the market.
+From the very beginning, the objective of Trek was to lead the market.
 The founder John Burke always thought big, even before the establishment of the brand we all know.

 His initial idea was to set up a nationwide chain of bicycle retail stores in college towns, but it didn’t work.
 He realized that what creative college students wanted was not some cheap outsourced model, but good quality American bikes.

-That’s how that smart guy came up with the idea to found a new bicycle producing company.
+That’s how that smart guy came up with the idea to found a new bicycle-producing company.
 In his own words, “Trek was never just a name.
 From the beginning, it was a summation of values.”
 And a commercial strategy to beat up all competitors, isn’t it, dear John?

 Stay in touch while we get lost!
 Follow us on Social Media